-South Korea (henceforth Korea) has an extremely low total fertility rate that has hovered around 1.2 for the last two decades.
-In 2019, it reached a record low of 0.92, less than half the replacement rate.
-In fact, for almost two decades now, Korea's fertility rate has been among the lowest in the world, below that of other low-fertility countries such as Germany or Italy.
+South Korea (henceforth Korea) has an extremely low total fertility rate.
+For almost two decades now, Korea's fertility rate has been among the lowest in the world (reaching a record low of 0.92 in 2019), below that of other low-fertility countries such as Germany or Italy.
 The Korean government has expressed concerns over low birth rates, as the latter imply rapid population aging and pose a considerable challenge to the public pension system.
 Starting in 2006, the government launched a billion-dollar program to reverse the decline.
-In 2020, 37 billion USD (2.1% of annual GDP) was spent on policies aimed at boosting fertility.
+In 2020, 37 billion USD (2.1% of GDP) was spent on policies aimed at boosting fertility.1

 Another notable feature of Korean society is that children's education is very highly valued by parents.
-This preoccupation with education in Korea is sometimes called "education fever," echoing the title of a popular book by Seth (2002).
+This preoccupation with education is sometimes called "education fever," echoing the title of a popular book by Michael Seth (2002).
 Many teenagers attend math and English classes in private education institutes called hagwons, often as late as midnight.
 Others, meanwhile, spend numerous hours each week with a private tutor.
 Participation rates in after-school programs are around 75%.
-These private education investments are so expensive that an individual family with two children, both participating in private education, may spend as much as 26% of their disposable income and 36% of consumption expenditure on private education (even though most children attend public schools).
+These private education investments are so expensive that, on average, an individual family spends as much as 9.2% of their income per child on education (even though most children attend public schools).